Most of us at some point have had a sudden pimple or blackhead form, or even flare-ups of them.

 A well-known treatment for acne is the antibacterial agent benzoyl peroxide.
 Here’s why it’s a good choice:

-• Adding benzoyl peroxide to antibiotic therapy is recommended because it reduces the risk of bacterial resistance.
+- Adding benzoyl peroxide to antibiotic therapy may reduce the risk of bacterial resistance.

 Other OTC treatments

-Another option is adapalene (Differin), a topical retinoid.
-This is the most important acne medication and is used to prevent all kinds of acne lesions.
+Topical retinoids, such as adapalene (Differin) are important acne treatments used to prevent all kinds of acne lesions.

 Salicylic acid may also help treat mild acne.